EC-Council Certified DevSecOps Engineer (ECDE) Training Course

 ABAP Secure code

-14 HoursBy the end of this training, participants will be able to:
+14 HoursUpon completing this training, participants will be capable of:

-- Explain application security and common vulnerabilities
+- Explaining application security and potential vulnerabilities

-- Describe best practices for ABAP programming and handling SY-SUBRC
+- Describing ABAP programming best practices and the handling of SY-SUBRC

-- Describe various security testing tools and their applications
+- Describing security testing tools

-- Interactive lectures and discussions to enhance understanding
+- Interactive lectures and discussions

-- Extensive exercises and practical sessions for hands-on learning
+- Extensive exercises and practical work

-- Hands-on implementation in a live-lab environment to apply concepts in real-time
+- Hands-on implementation in a live-lab environment

 Applications Security Foundation

-21 HoursThis course delves into essential secure coding topics that are pertinent to a wide range of web application developers.
-It will teach participants the principles of secure programming, including how to analyze specific pieces of code, identify security vulnerabilities, and implement effective fixes for those issues.
+21 HoursThis course addresses the essential secure coding topics pertinent to a wide range of web application developers.
+It instructs students on the principles of secure programming by examining specific code snippets, identifying security vulnerabilities, and implementing corrective measures.

 Duration: 3 days

-Target Audience: Developers seeking to deepen their expertise in secure coding.
+Who Should Attend: Developers seeking to expand their expertise in secure coding.

 Upon Completion

-• Participants will acquire knowledge in:
+• Students will gain knowledge in:

 • Web Application Security.